Create Workbooks from the Data in a Worksheet

 Unique:=True

-'Set the range for the unique values in the temporary worksheet
+'Set the range for the unique values from the temporary worksheet

 With wksTemp